 IDShield vs LifeLock.
-IDShield has more plan selections and has better options for families.
-LifeLock has a more extensive coverage and is great for those who want Norton Antivirus security and protection across different devices.
+Overall, IDShield has more flexible plan options and has more preferable choice for families, while LifeLock has more exhaustive coverage and is good for those who want added protection through Norton Antivirus security software across devices.

 - Good price